 “Doctors have no idea what prescriptions cost.
-So a doctor will write a script based on what they think is the best thing for you,” Clark says.
+So a doctor will write a prescription based on what they think is the best thing for you,” Clark says.
 “But maybe you can find something just about as good that instead of costing $100 will cost you $4.
 That is a big difference!”

 2. Know Where to Get Free Prescriptions